jkevingutierrez/quix/README.md

 ## Data Config

-You can modify the quiz Q&A, You just need to edit the files [`src/app/mocks/mock-questions.ts`](./src/app/mocks/mock-questions.ts) and [`src/app/mocks/mock-quiz.ts`](./src/app/mocks/mock-questions.ts) with your data.
+You can modify the quiz Q&A, You just need to edit the files [`src/app/mocks/mock-questions.ts`](./src/app/mocks/mock-questions.ts) and [`src/app/mocks/mock-quiz.ts`](./src/app/mocks/mock-quiz.ts) with your data.

+## Requirements
+To run the project, you need to have installed node.

+The project was tested using:

+- node 8.10.0
+- npm 5.8.0
+- chrome 65
+- firefox 59

+run `npm install` in the folder directory.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.